Niwood/TCP-Client/README.md

 # TCP-Client
+A custom TCP protocol.
-TCP client for Object Flow Tracking
+Client for Object Flow Tracking